KaoutarChiboub/nUDSF/README.md

 # nUDSF Timer API
-The repo shed lights on a Go API to query timers from UDSF network function using MangoDB database.
+The repo shed lights on a Go API that queries timers from UDSF network function using MangoDB database.
 It allows you to create, update, and retrieve timers using HTTP requests.

 ### Prerequisites
 - Go installed